Thanksgiving Trimmings: Side Dishes

 I grew up on sweet potatoes with butter, brown sugar and marshmallows on top.
 I have never fixed these because Mark calls them Ipecac.
 I know my daughters love plain sweet potatoes, but we have never made them for Thanksgiving.
 Update, my friend, Lisa B. shared this yummy recipe with me.

-- 4 large yams (peeled and cooked until tender.
-Slice the yams' the thickness you desire)
+- 4 large sweet potatoes or yams (peeled and cooked until tender.
+Slice the sweet potatoes/yams the thickness you desire)

 - 2 cups water